Air-Factories-2-0/af2-design/README.md

 ## Project Goals

-The objective of this project was to implement methodologies, techniques, algorithms, hardware and software systems to build a decentralized factory composed of 3D printers, freely made available by users distributed throughout the territory, and to finalize working prototypes relating to the software platform and hardware components.
+The aim of this project was to implement methodologies, techniques, algorithms, hardware and software systems to build a decentralized factory composed of 3D printers, freely made available by users distributed throughout the territory, and to finalize working prototypes relating to the software platform and hardware components.

 ## Project Introduction